 The practical stuff

-WHERE TO STAY — There are plenty of hotel and guest house options all over Santorini.
+There are plenty of Santorini hotels and guest houses to choose from.
 Many people want to stay in Oia for its pretty views, but you can almost certainly find better prices staying in Fira.
 Fira is also the site of Santorini's main ferry port — so look for a hotel that offers a shuttle service to/from the port.
 This will save you trying to catch a cab (nearly impossible during high season), cramming into a cable car, or schlepping your things up 500+ steep steps on the donkey trail.

 I stayed at , which is a small, family-run hotel close to Fira's main square but away from most of the noise.